ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 * MaxBytes = The maximum number of bytes required to store one character
 ```

+The automatically calculated correction factor can be changed by modifying the migration option "Correction Factor for Character Type Conversion".

-However, if MaxBytes of the original is 1 or the correction factor is less than 1, the length conversion is not performed.
+However, if the correction factor is 1, the length conversion is not performed.

-The MaxBytes and correction factors of the source and target databases can be found on the summary page of the build report.
+The MaxBytes and automatically calculated correction factors of the source and target databases can be found on the summary page of the build report.

 #### Precautions